 - Work with others in developing an international constituency and brand

 In the original vision, World Clinic would establish five pediatric clinics in North America: three in the U.S., one in Mexico and one in Canada.
 The team identified and constructed the three in the United States: one each in Oklahoma, Oregon and California.

-As momentum grew, the plan shifted to build 10 in the U.S. and 10 more around the world but with a broader scope of service beyond pediatrics.
+As momentum grew, the plan shifted to build 10 in the U.S. and 10 more around the world.
+They would have a broader scope of service beyond pediatrics.
 This led to unique operations in Ghana, China and Germany.

 In mid-2016, members of the corporate leadership and World Clinic teams began discussing the next phases of the organization’s international efforts.
-While Wentzy helped to develop the new plan, he was encouraged to support this international growth and became senior director of business development for the initiative.
+While Wentzy helped to develop the new plan, he was encouraged to support this international growth.
+He then became senior director of business development for the initiative.

 “I believe the exposure I’ve been given has allowed me to represent Sanford Health in a unique way, and I hope to parlay some of that into unique projects and programs with our international partners,” he adds.

 Today, beyond the early efforts in the U.S., Ghana, China and Germany, the World Clinic team collaborates with leading health organizations in Costa Rica, Ireland, Mexico, New Zealand, South Africa and Vietnam.

 Wentzy finds he most enjoys the people he’s fortunate to work with.

 “We truly have world-class partners in these countries.
 They’re dynamic and innovative, and each is in a unique position to grow,” Wentzy said.

 The World Clinic initiative continues to evolve.
 Under the leadership of Dr. Dan Blue, Jim Slack and the Sanford International Board, the team is shifting from a goal to create geographic dispersion broadly around the world to establishing greater depth with each existing partner and seeking regional growth when advantageous.